Members, remember to log in to view this post.

 Laycock often favored advocating for creatures like snakes, skunks, coyotes, bats and other wildlife unloved and unappreciated by the public.
 He also kept up on wildlife issues up until near his death, sending so many story ideas Williams had to pass about 95 percent on to other writers.

-Rich Patterson, another Jade of Chiefs recipient, didn’t know Laycock well, but remembers reading his books and articles in college.
+Rich Patterson, another Circle of Chiefs recipient, didn’t know Laycock well, but remembers reading his books and articles in college.

 “He was a legend,” Patterson said.